rafaritter44/architecture-katas/poc-platform/README.md

 1. Save POCs.
 1. Search POCs by name, language, and tags.
 1. Generate reports.
-1. Generate a video with all the POCs the user have created over the course of a year.
+1. Generate a video with all the POCs the user has created over the course of a year.
 1. Real-time Dojos.

 ### Other requirements